aireytf/Weather-Dashboard-C8/README.md

 Acceptance Criteria:-

-Create a weather dashboardwith form inputs.
+Create a weather dashboard with form inputs:
 - When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history
 - When a user views the current weather conditions for that city they are presented with:
    - The city name